 If you have an online store, you may want to send your contacts transactional emails with information about their purchases and account activity.
 Transactional emails are sent to one person at a time, and are limited in the type of content they can include.
 Mailchimp offers a few different ways to send transactional email.

-In this article, you'll learn about transactional email and how you can use it.
+In this article, you'll learn about transactional emails and how you can use Mailchimp to send them.

 Email sent from one sender to multiple recipients, usually for marketing purposes.

 Email sent from one sender to one recipient, usually related to account activity or a commercial transaction.
-Examples include password reminder emails, purchase confirmations, and personalized product notifications.
+Examples include password reminder emails and purchase confirmations.

-A tool that allows you to create an email or series of emails that are triggered by a sending event.
+A tool that allows you to create an email or series of emails that are triggered by an event.

 Automated transactional emails that are triggered by purchase activity in your connected store.

 Automated emails that are triggered when someone adds products to their online shopping cart, but doesn't complete their purchase.